:max_bytes(150000):strip_icc()/SPR-Home-v2-The-10-Best-Sectional-Sofas-of-2021-4150346-02-8d11b33ce93a4816aba90d1531f40bea.jpg)

 Some assembly required

-If you're partial to genuine leather, Article’s Sven sectional sofa is the way to go.
-The brand makes high-quality, reasonably priced furniture pieces inspired by midcentury modern design, and this sectional is no exception.
+Genuine leather sectionals add visual interest to your space and (generally) only get better with time—and in this category, Article's Sven Sectional Sofa is our favorite option.
+The brand is known for its high-quality, reasonably priced furniture pieces inspired by midcentury modern design, and this sectional is no exception.
 Featuring a low profile, clean lines, plush back cushions, a tufted bench-style seat and chaise, and two bolster pillows, the Sven is just as comfortable as it is aesthetically pleasing.

 The full-grain Oxford leather upholstery comes in your choice of warm camel, deep blue, black, or chocolate brown.
 One potential drawback is that the chaise is fixed, but you can order it on the left or right side.
 Partial at-home assembly is required, though Article says it's about a five-minute process.